electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 ## Shared library or static library

-When linking with Node, there are two options: you can either build Node as a static library and include it in the final executable; or you can build it as a shared library and ship it alongside the final executable.
+When linking with Node, there are two options: you can either build Node as a static library and include it in the final executable, or you can build it as a shared library and ship it alongside the final executable.

 In Electron, Node was built as static library for a long time.
 This made the